Mastering Music PR: Elevate Your Brand and Reach Your Audience

 An electronic press kit (EPK) should include:

-A sharp artist bio
+A sharp artist biography

 High-resolution photos